LeadingReach/brass/README.md

     # This will reinstall brew as the admin user with no warning and no interaction
     user@mac$ sudo brass -nlz admin -s

+-w: Displays GUI notification.

+    # This will warn the user that brew is going to update with a popup window
+    admin@mac$ brass -w Updating brew -u

+    # This will warn the user that brew is going to reinstall sl and then notify the user when it is complete.
+    admin@mac$ brass -w reinstalling sl.
+This may take some time. -tp sl -w sl has been reinstalled.
+Train away.

 -b: Shows debug information.